TheEskhaton/reader/readme.md

 2. [Install Node.js](http://nodejs.org/) if you haven't already.
 3. Clone this repo using Git
 4. Run `npm install` to install the dependencies

+## Run the development server

+_[!]
+Make sure you have MongoDB up and running before you start the server._

+    npm start